Muldec/stash-wiki/Plugins-&--Scripts.md

-# Plugins
+# Third-Party Plugins
 Stash plugins add further features that Stash doesn't itself provide.
+There are also several [officially hosted plugins and scripts](https://github.com/stashapp/CommunityScripts/blob/main/PLUGINS-LIST.md) available via the CommunityScripts repository.
+This document contains a list of plugins and scripts created by users and contributors.

 To install a plugin, save them to `%USERPROFILE%\.stash\plugins` on Windows or `/root/.stash/plugins` on Unix systems (Mac, Linux, etc.).
 The `plugins` directory won't exist by default so you will have to create it.
 Once installed, go to the Plugins page in your Stash settings and reload plugins.

-A community-curated repository of scripts and plugins is available here: https://github.com/stashapp/CommunityScripts

-**Note: these plugins are created by third parties and not officially affiliated or supported by Stash.
+**Note: these plugins are created by third parties and not officially affiliated or supported by the core Stash team.
 If you have issues, please reach out to the original creators.**

 ### List of Plugins